Electricity – Energy evolution

 As early as 500 BC, ancient civilizations used rudimentary electricity to power their homes and cities.

-Until the 19th century, however, electricity was mostly used for static displays or to power simple machines.
+Until the 19th century, however, electricity was used primarily for static displays or to power simple machines.

-In 1879, Thomas Edison revolutionized electrical energy by inventing an improved version of the light bulb that allowed consumers to access lighting in the home.
+In 1879, Thomas Edison revolutionized electrical energy by inventing an improved version of the light bulb that allowed consumers to access lighting in their homes.

 This proved to be a game changer for families who could now depend on consistent access to reliable electricity with minimal risk of fire due to faulty wiring.

-Shortly after Edison's breakthrough, George Westinghouse developed an alternating current system that would become the main source of electricity used in modern homes and businesses today.
+Shortly after Edison's innovation, George Westinghouse developed an alternating current system that would become the primary source of electricity used in modern homes and businesses today.

 The industrial revolution of the 19th century saw massive advances in machinery and technology, leading to an unprecedented demand for electricity.

-During this period, electrical energy revolutionized industry and changed the way people lived their lives.
+During this period, electrical power revolutionized industry and changed the way people lived their lives.

-Electricity in the early industrial age was generated using batteries or dynamos powered by steam engines or water turbines.
+Early industrial-era electricity was generated by batteries or dynamos powered by steam engines or water turbines.

 This led inventors like Thomas Edison to develop new ways of producing electricity that were more efficient and affordable.

-He developed the first central power station in 1882, capable of providing enough power for over 10,000 customers at the same time.
+He developed the first central power station in 1882, capable of supplying enough power for more than 10,000 customers at a time.

-This advancement allowed industries to use electric motors more widely, which further increased productivity levels in many businesses.
+This advancement allowed industries to use electric motors on a widespread basis, which further increased productivity levels in many businesses.

-Thanks to these advancements, we can now access reliable, cost-effective electricity on a global scale.
+Thanks to these advances, we can now access reliable and affordable electricity on a global scale.

 Innovations such as smart grids and distributed generation have enabled more efficient and effective electrical distribution systems.